pzhao1799/WilliamstownPoliceModeling/README.md

 - The program currently always writes to a csv called `2019_low.csv`.
 This functionality will later be removed or changed.

+### Building Maps (interactive_map.py):
+- used in parse_log.py to create folium maps of the data.
+- contains the function `geolocate` which was necessary for collection GPS data for maps
+- has a secondary map generator `make_loc_circle_map` that is used to make bubble maps of occurrences (explained in readme)
+- generates a map called `interactive_map.html`

 ## Next Steps
 - https://policescorecard.org/